UWAMEGFisheries/BrookeGibbons.github.io/_publications/2013-Huang-Metadata.md

 ---
-title: "Australian marine environmental data: Descriptions and metadata."
+title: "Australian marine environmental data: Descriptions and metadata"
 collection: reports
 permalink: /publications/2013-Huang-Metadata
 excerpt: 'This report provides detailed descriptions (metadata) of 45 Australian marine environmental datasets that have been generated and collated by the Marine Biodiversity Hub.'